survivejs/react-book/manuscript/08_building_kanban.md

 ### Hosting on GitHub Pages

 A package known as [gh-pages](https://www.npmjs.com/package/gh-pages) allows us to achieve this easily.
 You point it to your build directory first.
 It will then pick up the contents and push them to the `gh-pages` branch.
-To get started, hit
+To get started, execute

 ```bash
 npm i gh-pages --save-dev